biboyd/SALSA/docs/source/index.rst

 Welcome to SALSA's documentation!
 =================================

-Salsa is a python module that combines multiple open-source software to create a streamlined pipeline for extracting and absorbers from cosmological and Galactic Simulations.
+Salsa is an open-source python module that creates a streamlined process to generate synthetic absorber catalogs from galactic simulations.
+Multiple open-source software projects utilized to achieve this.
+Accessing simulation data is done using yt.
+Trident is used to generate synthetic sightlines/lightrays and generate synthetic spectra.
+Spectacle is used to fit voigt profiles to spectra and extract absorbers.

+In addition a novel method for extracting absorbers, the Ice method.
+This uses cell level data to extract absorbers from a Trident lightray and returns a great deal of information that can be further analyzed.

 .. toctree::
    :maxdepth: 2